Allocating Human Oversight in AI-Enabled Analytics: Digital-Twin Data Analysis

 where $\overline{\log A} = Q^{-1}\sum_q \log A_q$ is the mean log-difficulty and $h \geq 0$ controls heterogeneity.
 The resulting $A_q^{(h)}$ are then renormalized so that $\bar{A}^{(h)} = \bar{A}$, preserving the overall MSE scale.
 At $h = 0$ all difficulties are equal; $h = 1$ recovers the original data; $h > 1$ amplifies heterogeneity.

 Table~\ref{tab:dt-heterogeneity} reports the terminal regret (absolute, not percentage) for each policy.
-When difficulties are homogeneous ($h = 0$), uniform allocation is oracle-optimal and both UCB and $\eps$-greedy incur unnecessary exploration cost.
-As heterogeneity grows, the benefit of adaptive allocation increases sharply: uniform regret rises from near zero to $14.22$ ($\times 10^{-2}$), while UCB regret grows only from $0.95$ to $4.12$ (4-fold).
+When difficulties are homogeneous ($h = 0$), uniform allocation is oracle-optimal and both our policy and $\eps$-greedy incur unnecessary exploration cost.
+As heterogeneity grows, the benefit of adaptive allocation increases sharply: uniform regret rises from near zero to $14.22$ ($\times 10^{-2}$), while our policy's regret grows only from $0.95$ to $4.12$ (4-fold).
 ETC regret is nearly constant across heterogeneity levels (${\sim}\,8.7$--$9.1$), because the noisy pilot estimates produce similarly suboptimal commit allocations regardless of the underlying difficulty structure.
-The comparison with the synthetic heterogeneity experiment (Section~\ref{subsec:synthetic_results}) is instructive: on the real data, the same qualitative pattern holds (UCB's advantage grows monotonically with heterogeneity), but the absolute magnitudes are smaller, reflecting the more moderate difficulty distribution in real surveys.
+The comparison with the synthetic heterogeneity experiment (Section~\ref{subsec:synthetic_results}) is instructive: on the real data, the same qualitative pattern holds (our policy's advantage grows monotonically with heterogeneity), but the absolute magnitudes are smaller, reflecting the more moderate difficulty distribution in real surveys.